Kitura/kitura.dev/content/docs/guides/databases/kuery.md

 If you followed "Step 5: Testing saving to database", then you will have a book in your database, which we can retrieve using the code we wrote in "Step 6: Retrieve data from the database".

-To do this, start the server and navigate to: [http://localhost:8080/kuery](http://localhost:8080/kuery)
+To do this, start the server and navigate to: <a href="http://localhost:8080/kuery" target="blank">localhost:8080/kuery</a>

 This will call GET on the `/kuery` route and we will see the book we posted in Step 5 returned in JSON format.
 The book data persists even if we restart the Kitura server as it is now stored in a database.